Data Centers in Kalamazoo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Kalamazoo, as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the primary interconnection hub in Chicago, accessible through private network links.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Kalamazoo as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through dedicated circuits or wavelength services to interconnection hubs in Chicago.

-Internet Exchange Points (IXPs): Public peering is limited in Kalamazoo.
-Most network peering is conducted privately or through major exchanges located in nearby Chicago to optimize traffic routes and reduce latency.
+Internet Exchange Points (IXPs) Public peering is not a feature of the local market.
+Most network peering for Kalamazoo-based infrastructure is conducted privately or through major exchanges in Chicago, such as the Equinix Chicago IBX.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in the Kalamazoo area typically range from $0.08 to $0.10 per kWh, as of September 2025.
-These competitive rates help lower the total cost of ownership for compute-heavy deployments.
-Michigan's power mix includes approximately 11% renewables, with wind power making up the majority of that share.
+Average Cost Of Power Industrial electricity rates in the Kalamazoo area range from $0.08 to $0.11 per kWh, as of September 2025.
+These competitive rates help manage the operational costs of high-density computing.
+The state's power mix includes 11% renewables, with wind power being the dominant source.

 Market Access, Business & Tax Climate